 Umbrellas are a popular option for sun protection at the beach.
 While they can be a great option for adults, there are a few reasons they are not the best choice for protecting your baby.

 - Babies need to be completely out of the sun.
 The coverage you get with an umbrella is too inconsistent when compared to a tent.

 - Umbrellas may not hold up to adverse weather conditions.
 A strong wind or rain can blow them right over.
 Baby tents are designed to be anchored down, no matter the weather.

 - Baby beach tents are generally made with ultraviolet protection materials to reduce the radiation that reaches your baby’s skin dramatically.
 It is harder to find umbrellas with the same level of protection.

 We think the best baby products are those made specifically with babies in mind.
 Baby beach tents meet that requirement.

 The Dangers of Sunshine

 Your baby may be a ball of sunshine, but their skin isn’t ready to be exposed to the sun.

 It all comes down to melanin.
 Melanin is the pigment responsible for coloring skin, hair, and eyes.
-Natural levels of melanin in teens and adults can also provide some sun protection, absorbing harmful UV rays (source).
+Natural melanin levels in teens and adults can also provide some sun protection, absorbing harmful UV rays (2).